-Motorists in New Mexico must carry a minimum amount of insurance coverage for bodily injury and property damage in an accident.
+Motorists in New Mexico must carry a minimum amount of insurance for bodily injury and property damage in an accident.
 Although these terms can vary from state to state, in New Mexico the amounts are firm and enforceable.
 Those minimum insurance amount coverages are as follows:

 - $25,000 per person for bodily injury or death;

 - $50,000 per accident for bodily injury or death; and

 To protect people from injuries and damages by uninsured motorists, the state of New Mexico requires that insurance companies give people the option of obtaining uninsured motorist coverage.
 This coverage can cover the cost of any injuries or property damage that result from an accident.
 New Mexico motorists can waive the coverage if they wish, but they can only do so in writing.
 This means that someone may have uninsured and underinsured motorist coverage without even knowing it.

 New Mexico Has a High Rate of Uninsured and Underinsured Motorists

 Believe it or not, a recent study by the Insurance Research Council found that New Mexico has the 4th highest rate of uninsured or underinsured motorists.
 In fact, 21.6% of New Mexico drivers do not have liability insurance even though it is required by the law.
 In many car Albuquerque car accident cases, the other driver will often have little or no insurance coverage.